 - Workplace Motivators: Report + Personal Consultation at $149

-As you can notice, this makes for quite a big list of services, but most of them are highly priced.
-Even the resume service which is the most frequently ordered service has a really high price.
-Paying $249 for an entry level for a resume only is exaggerated, which is probably why this company is not so frequently used in the first place.
+If you can see, there is a lengthy list of services, but the majority of them are extremely expensive.
+Paying $249 for an entry-level resume is possibly exaggerated, which is why this company isn’t used as often in the first place.

 There are absolutely no discounts mentioned or offered on the website.
 This was devastating after we saw the original pricing.
 Some of their services are finely priced, but the majority of them, especially the resumes and job application services are more than most job seekers can afford.